12-VidE/annotate-audio/README.md

 -   Better propagate the instruction to use cached values FROM "ParentApp" TO layouts
 -   `title` option inside modal is not displayed correctly on mobile
 -   Cache the total duration of the file
--   Resume player if it has been stopped after changing an option because of the re-render
--   Save new options only on unload
+-   Write new options only on unload (preventing pointless re-renders)
 -   Remove "defaultAudioBoxOptions" because redundant

 ### Changelog